 Rapid digital innovation.
 New models.
 New markets.
 Competitors becoming partners.
 Value chains simultaneously disintermediating and integrating.
 In just a few short years, the world of payments and transaction banking has transformed, almost beyond recognition.

 As a result, there’s never been a more exciting time to be in payments.
 No longer is it regarded as back-office ‘plumbing’.
 Payments has moved decisively and permanently into the front office—and it’s now playing a pivotal role in responding to changing customer expectations, demands and behaviors, through technologies as advanced as those used anywhere in the enterprise.

 Inevitably, change on the scale now underway in payments brings tensions within the industry.
-At EBAday 2019, we think three of these may be under the spotlight.
+At EBAday and Sibos 2019, we think three of these may be under the spotlight.
 First, between digital and physical payments.
 Second, between real-time speed and robust security.
 And third, between the power of data and the need for privacy.

 Let’s look first at the tension between digital and physical.
 These days, the obvious question within the payment profession might seem to be, ‘Who needs physical payments?’
 The answer is, actually, quite a lot of people.
 Which means it’s less about tension between digital and physical, and more about striking the right balance between the two.

 While we hear a lot of talk about the “cashless society”, the reality is that physical cash will be around for a long time yet.
 The recent Access to Cash Review concluded that for 25 million people in Britain—47% of the population—living in a cashless society would present real challenges.
 And in May 2019, the UK Government confirmed that 1p and 2p coins will be staying in circulation for the foreseeable future1.